Over the past few decades, you probably have heard a lot about “sustainable system design” or just “sustainable design”.

 Once established**, regenerative landscapes emit less carbon and continuously remove carbon from the atmosphere.
 They waste less water and create microclimates that facilitate more rainfall.
 They need fewer fertilizers and produce more nutrients on their own.
 They need little to no pesticides and attract more beneficial insects that keep the pests in check.
 The list goes on.

 In addition, regenerative landscapes are also more adaptive to changes like diseases and climate change, because the landscapes have higher biodiversity and more symbiotic relationships.

-Our new garden shop (soft opening on Oct 1st, 2021) is also organized in ways that help you design your own regenerative landscape.
+Our new garden shop is also organized in ways that help you design your own regenerative landscape.

 - We have native and edible plants that can be used in regenerative landscapes.